sweetnightkitty/odin-battleship/README.md

 At the moment, this game is in development.
 Please refer to the detailed list below of current development status and known issues before getting started.

+### 1 Player Game Play

+Currently the user journey for the one player game is unclear.
+There is no visual indications to the player after their turn ends that the computer turn has taken place, or that it's their turn again.

+There is no current logic for the computer to place their ships on the gameboard randomly, so in the one player game play, there is no way for player 1 to win as there are no ships to hit.

-### Placing ships on the board
+### Vertical placement of ships

-At the moment, placing ships on the board are done by dragging and dropping the ships onto the gameboard.
-So for ships can only be dragged and dropped into a horizontal position.

-Also, currently there is no logic for the computer player to place their own ships.
+At the moment ships can only be placed horizontally on the board, and there is no logic to rotate the ship buttons or to place their coordinates in the game vertically.

-**The following tasks are being addressed on the dragDropFeature branch and are in development**
+### Outstanding tasks:
 - [ ] Create logic that places ships on the board at random for a computer player.
+- [ ] In 1 player game mode user journey is not clear.
 - [ ] Allow rotating of ships when drag and dropping.

-### Announcing Sunk Ships and Game Over

-At the moment, there is no logic that announces to players when a ship has been sunk or that the game is over.
-As such, the gameplay will continue on indefinitely without end.
-In the case of the 1-player version, this will lead to a "maximum call stack exceeded" error, as the computer player will eventually exhaust all possible coordinates to play.

-**Outstanding Tasks**
-- [X] Alert users when they sunk a single ship.
-- [X] Check when the game is over and notify users

-### Appearance & Design

-**Outstanding Tasks**
-- [X] Update styling for "It's a hit!"
-"It's a miss!" messaginging (div.notices);
-- [X] Modal screen that pops-up for any alerts/error messages or to explain instructions.
-- [ ] In 1 player game mode user journey is not clear.